American Psycho 2: Plot

 Two years later, Dr. Daniels is giving a lecture on Rachael's mind and how he wrote a book about her.
 When he looks up from speaking with a student, he sees Rachael, who has not died after all; she indirectly reveals that she killed Starkman's last assistant, Elizabeth McGuire, and stole her identity to get into Quantico FBI Academy.
 She allows Dr. Daniels to know because she believes there is no point in committing the perfect crime if no one knows about it and she is confident he will not divulge this information because it would make a farce of his best-selling book in which he claimed to completely understand her and witness her death in the fiery car.

-The body that was in the car was the real Rachael, whose decaying body had been kept in the killer's dorm closet.
-It was revealed by another student that Rachael is the youngest agent to be drafted to the Bureau in her sophomore year.
-As Rachael walks out of his class, Dr. Daniels is visibly shaken by what he had just learned.
+It is revealed the dead body in the car was the real Rachael, whose decaying body had been kept in the killer's dorm closet.
+It was revealed by another student that Elizabeth is the youngest agent to be drafted to the Bureau in her sophomore year.
+As Elizabeth aka Rachael walks out of his class, Dr. Daniels is visibly shaken by what he had just learned.